sz763/desktop-control/README.md

 1. Send text code
 1. Send backspace

-Currently I use it for controlling my raspberry pi desktop from my phone.
+Currently I use it for control my raspberry pi desktop from my phone.
 How to achive it:
 1. Build jar `mvn clean package`
 1. Upload `jar` file with `web` directory to remote host